 If you’re younger than 18, your application for a credit card will be denied.
 That’s because one of the requirements to sign up for a credit card is being 18 or over, since 18 is the minimum age to get your own credit card account.
 But you can still get a credit card if a friend or family member is willing to add you as an authorized user on their card.

 Alternatives when your credit card applications keep getting denied

 Apply for a secured card

 If you apply for a secured card and you’re approved, you’ll put down a deposit that’s equal to your credit limit.
 Then, you can use the secured card as you would any credit card.
-If you’re responsible about paying your credit card bill on time, you could begin to build a credit history and may be approved for regular credit cards in the future.
+If you start paying your credit card bill on time, you could build a credit history with responsible use3 and may be approved for regular credit cards in the future.

 Become an authorized user